 In the education industry, there has been too much glorification of STEM (Science, Technology, Engineering and Math).
 Lately, Arts is also joining the picture and the focus is called STEAM.
 However, literature is still underrated.

-I see many parents who force their child to concentrate on Maths, Physics and Chemistry (MPC) from their middle school because these subjects are important to get into engineering stream.
+I see many parents who force their child to concentrate on Maths, Physics and Chemistry (MPC) from their middle school because these subjects are important to get into the engineering stream.
 From an early age, kids are taught that Maths and Science are important, whereas languages and arts are not so.
 Parents are absolutely fine if their child scores less on literature, but throw a fit if they perform averagely on MPC.

 While Maths and Science stroke a person’s intelligence and give them job opportunities, Literature can make a person well-rounded with great soft skills.
 An interest in Literature could also give the STEM/STEAM professional an edge to become a star in their profession.